zehranurozbay/zehranurozbay.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student and research assistant at the Department of Information Technologies, Ege University International Computer Institute.
+I am a third year PhD student and research assistant at the Department of Information Technologies, Ege University International Computer Institute.
 My research interests are Information Security, Information Systems and Machine Learning lately.